tdeekens/msc-thesis/interview-transcriptions/summaries/[T]-interview-summaries.md

 - Macro information sharing
    - Two programs different time horizons and types of work but same product
    - Communication takes program direction, line tries to balance but improvement needed
-   - Threat of detructing other team's work by overlaps
+   - Threat of destructing other team's work by overlaps
    - Strategic decision to keep it as one piece of software (price and cost argument)
 - Team communication
    - Informal presence but don't attend meetings